 Bone Marrow Transplant: A Potential New Treatment Option

+Fred Hutchinson Cancer Research Center’s George B. McDonald, MD, is leading a new clinical study to test whether bone marrow transplantation can cure severe Crohn’s disease.
 The Crohn’s Allogeneic Transplant Study (CATS) will treat a small number of patients with treatment-resistant Crohn’s disease by transplanting matched bone marrow cells from a sibling or unrelated donor.